Namdrib/N3amBot/README.md

 Feel free to make pull requests or issues if there's anything that you think is incorrect or could be improved on

 ## Installation
-- Requires Java 8, Maven
+- Requires Java 8, Maven, a [Discord bot token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
 - Copy `config.properties.dummy` into `config.properties` and replace `YOUR_BOT_TOKEN_HERE` with your bot token (no quotes necessary)
 	- Alternatively, create an environment variable on your machine with the key `DISCORD_ROLEBOT_TOKEN` and set its value to be your token.
 This approach can be used for external hosting (e.g. deploying as a Heroku app)
 - Compile using an IDE (such as Eclipse) or using the following: